Return to CHC Home Page

 Return to Heartfixer Welcome Page The Risk Factor of Risk Factors

-Endothelial Function, the ability of the artery wall to generate Nitric Oxide, is a key determinant of short, intermediate, and long-term CV health.
+Endothelial Function, the ability of the artery wall to generate Nitric Oxide, is a key determinant of short, intermediate, and long-term cardiovascular health.
 Risk factors cause plaque formation, progression, and rupture through the final common pathway of endothelial dysfunction.
-Poor endothelial function reflects vulnerable biology and increased vascular risk.
-Conversely, by improving endothelial tone, we can attenuate or neutralize the adverse effects of your risk factor burden.
+Endothelial dysfunction reflects vulnerable biology and increased vascular risk.
+Conversely, by improving endothelial tone, we can attenuate the adverse effects of your risk factors.

 The Endothelium refers to the single layer of cells that line our arteries and veins, a mass of tissue the size of the liver.
 Think of the endothelium as a biochemical factory, the leading edge of the atherosclerotic (and anti-atherosclerotic) process.
 Mediators (or more precisely the balance of mediators) generated by the endothelium determines blood vessel dilation vs. constriction, platelet stickiness vs. non-stickiness, oxidative stress vs. vascular wall antioxidant function, an uncontrolled vs. a modulated vascular wall inflammatory response, etc. Stated otherwise, control of the endothelium leads to control of the atherosclerotic process.